Murder of Elisa Izquierdo: Escalation of abuse

 A representative from the federally funded parenting program which had endorsed Awilda's initial motion to achieve sole custody of her daughter also reported that Awilda had herself phoned him, complaining that her daughter was unable to control her bladder or bowels, had cut off her hair and was apparently drinking from the toilet.
 In response to this phone call from Awilda, this representative did call a representative from the Manhattan Child Welfare Authorities, who rebuffed his requests to visit the Lopez residence.

-Other indignities and abuse inflicted by Awilda upon her daughter (some of which were witnessed by Elisa's siblings) included repeated punching and kicking; forcing the child to eat her own feces or drink ammoniated water; mopping the floor with Elisa's head and face; inflicting burns upon the child's head, face, lips, and body; sexually violating her both vaginally and anally with a hairbrush or toothbrush, hanging her from a shower rod for the purpose of entertainment, and dropping a chest of drawers on her ring finger and toe.
+Other indignities and abuse inflicted by Awilda upon her daughter (some of which were witnessed by Elisa's siblings) included repeated punching and kicking, forcing the child to eat her own feces or drink ammoniated water, mopping the floor with Elisa's head and face, inflicting burns upon the child's head, face, lips, and body, sexually violating her both vaginally and anally with a hairbrush or toothbrush, hanging her from a shower rod for the purpose of entertainment, and dropping a chest of drawers on her ring finger and toe.
 Awilda's partner, Carlos Lopez (himself also a regular user of drugs) is also known to have repeatedly physically abused and neglected Elisa and her two older siblings.

 Murder

 On November 15, Carlos Lopez was jailed in relation to a violation of parole.
 Seven days later, on the evening of November 22, Awilda phoned one of her sisters, Mercy Torres, to report that Elisa was "like retarded on the bed", with fluid (later determined to be brain fluid) leaking from her nose and mouth.
 In addition, Lopez informed her sister that Elisa would not eat or drink.
 When Mrs. Torres insisted Awilda take Elisa to the hospital, Awilda replied she would "think about it" after she had finished cleaning the dishes.
 The following morning, Awilda contacted a neighbor, whom she invited to view Elisa's lifeless body.
 Upon being unable to locate signs of life, this neighbor told Awilda to call the police, which she refused to do.
 In response, this neighbor immediately called police and an ambulance as Awilda threatened to commit suicide.

 In custody, Awilda initially confessed to having thrown Elisa head-first into a concrete wall two days prior to her contacting her neighbor, adding that Elisa had neither talked nor walked after this incident.
-A subsequent autopsy revealed numerous injuries including broken fingers (one bone of which was protruding through the skin), a broken toe, damage to internal organs, deep welts and burns across her head, face and body.
+A subsequent autopsy revealed numerous injuries including broken fingers (one bone of which was protruding through the skin), a broken toe, damage to internal organs, and deep welts and burns across her head, face and body.
 In addition, her genitalia and rectum also bore evidence of trauma, including tearing.
 Thirty circular marks upon her body were found to be impressions left by the stone in the ring of the individual who had struck Elisa.
 Forensically, it was proven that the injuries had been sustained over a prolonged period of time.